elmarkou/dept-hour-booking-mcp/README.md

 Once configured, you can interact with the server using natural language:

 - _"Book 2 hours for NDH-2286 development work today"_
+- _"Book 8 hours per day for this week working on project development"_
 - _"Search for budgets containing 'Medela'"_
 - _"Update booking 12345 to 3 hours"_
 - _"Show me details for time entry 12345"_
 - _"Find all available Canva projects"_
+- _"Book 6 hours daily from Monday to Friday for sprint work"_

 ## Local Development